Columbus DUI Lawyer

-If you were arrested and charged with a DUI or OVI in Ohio, your license will be suspended for at least six months.
+If you are arrested and charged with a DUI or OVI in Ohio, your license will be suspended for at least six months.
 However, you have the right to request a hearing with the Ohio Bureau of Motor Vehicles (BMV) within 30 days of your suspension to contest it.
-It’s important to hire the right DUI attorney in Columbus to represent you during the hearing to give yourself the best chance to have your license reinstated.
+It’s important to hire the right Columbus DUI attorney to represent you during the hearing to give yourself the best chance to have your license reinstated.

 This law made considerable changes to drinking and driving laws in Ohio since it went into effect on April 6, 2017.
 A key change was that the lookback period – the amount of time between previous OVI convictions stay on someone’s record and count towards future arrests – was extended from six years to ten years.
 Annie’s Law also added the option to fit a vehicle with an ignition interlock device, which can allow drivers to continue using their vehicles and cut down the amount of time their license is suspended for.
 Our Columbus DUI lawyers can explain how this law may affect your case during your initial consultation.

 Understanding whether you will be charged with a misdemeanor or felony OVI is important – while misdemeanor OVIs can still come with substantive consequences, they pale in comparison to felony charges.

-Being charged with driving under the influence can come with significant legal and financial consequences, all of which are broken down in Ohio Revised Code 4511.19.
+Being charged with driving under the influence can come with significant legal and financial consequences, all of which are broken down in Ohio Revised Code 4511.19 and here.
 Understanding the charges against you and the consequences you may face is an important step you need to take if you were charged with an OVI in Ohio.
-If you choose to challenge the charges in court, the most important step is to hire an experienced Columbus DUI/OVI lawyer to represent you.
+If you choose to challenge the charges in court, the most important step is to hire an experienced Columbus DUI lawyer to represent you.